-- If you are able reduce any debt when times are good, take the opportunity.
-The more debt you have the more cash you will need to make the interest payments, which could lead to financial difficulty. - Look for expenditure savings early.
+- If you are able reduce any debt when times are good, take the opportunity. - It is the case that the more debt you have the more cash you will require to make the interest payments and therefore may get into financial difficulty. - Look for expenditure savings early.
 Controlling any cuts will give you the opportunity to return to your pre-downturn revenue performance more quickly. - Take a hard look at your business and what it needs to trade out of the situation. - If you have any finance arrangements in place, speak to your internal team and any external finance/accountancy providers.
-Check the small print, check the terms of your agreements and the fees you are paying. - Try to keep up-to-date on the best finance deals on the market. - Produce a budget operational and financial and stick to it.
+Check the small print, check the terms of your agreements and the fees you are paying. - Keep abreast of the best finance deals on the market. - Produce a budget operational and financial and stick to it.

-Remember to check all your clients for their credit rating.
+Finally but most importantly, remember to check all your clients for their credit rating.